Working with Children

 I find working with children so enjoyable because their imagination can easily create the solution just as easily as it created the problem.

 Allowing the child in myself to come out to play with them helps build their trust and confidence in me and I am not afraid to be just as silly as them sometimes.
 In my therapy room helping the child to understand the workings of their mind can be fun and give them the control they need to make the changes for themselves.

-When problems are encountered with teenagers or children, asking them ‘what’s wrong’ rarely results in a straightforward answer.
+I’m sure as a parent or guardian you know yourself how a perfectly good suggestion can be snubbed and rebelled against and make the relationship tense and add to anxieties with both parties.
+When problems are encountered especially with teenagers, asking them ‘what’s wrong’ rarely results in a straightforward answer.
 The best you can sometimes expect is ‘I dunno’ and a shrug of the shoulders.
-Frequently, adolescents really don’t know what is wrong, or perhaps it’s simply that they don’t know how to express what is wrong?

 Some of the signs indicating anxiety could be: